PRAY FOR THE ELECTION

 Let’s also remember that we are called as Jesus-followers to be praying for our nation and government leaders during this time.
 As 1 Timothy 2:1-4 states, “First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.”

 I found the following article helpful in helping me to think through how to pray for the election and our government leaders (https://www.worldvision.org/christian-faith-news-stories/6-ways-pray-country-during-election).
 Also, there are a number of prayer guides available online to help you think about how to pray for these things, from a variety of political perspectives.
-Here are two examples: https://d3n8a8pro7vhmx.cloudfront.net/nationaldayofprayer/pages/287/attachments/original/1453510052/ELECTION_PRAYER_GUIDE.pdf?1453510052
+Here is a good example: https://d3n8a8pro7vhmx.cloudfront.net/nationaldayofprayer/pages/287/attachments/original/1453510052/ELECTION_PRAYER_GUIDE.pdf?1453510052

 In all things, let us rejoice and be glad that God’s “dominion is an everlasting dominion, and his kingdom endures from generation to generation.”